leo007er1/FeatherOS/README.md

 ```

 ## Running the os
-As a virtual machine I use Qemu with the `qemu-system-x86_64` command, so install that and you're good to go.
+I use Qemu with the `qemu-system-x86_64` command, so install that and you're good to go.
 To run it just type:
 ```sh
 make run